jkuoctanner/ask-api/README.md

-# Play Scala Starter
+# Alexa Skills API

-This is a starter application that shows how Play works.
-Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.
+This is a proof of concept application for working with Amazon's Alexa Skills API

 ## Running